Delivery partner support hub: promotion

-Welcome to the Big Bike Revival delivery partners support hub.
+Welcome to the Big Bike Revival delivery partner support hub.
 On this page, you will find useful advice and resources about how to promote your events in your local community and convince people to come along.

 Once your grant funding application has been approved, the next step is to get people to turn up to your events.
 Whatever events you plan to run, getting the word out is essential for success.
 We know that getting your message out can be challenging, so we’ve worked alongside the Big Bike Revival delivery partner community to provide expert advice designed to support you at every stage of your event promotion journey.